 Make a well in the center and pour in melted coconut oil and maple syrup.

 Combine with a spatula until it forms a consistent chocolate cookie batter.
 The batter should hold together well, form a cookie dough ball, be shiny and slightly oily.

 Place the cookie dough ball into the mixing bowl and refrigerate 20 minutes.

 Remove from the fridge and place the dough between 2 pieces of parchment paper.

-Press the top layer of parchment paper with your palm to stick to the dough and flatten the dough as a thick disc.
+Press the top layer of parchment paper with your palm to stick to the dough and flatten the dough like a thick disc.

-Peel off the top parchment paper sheet, cut out dough with a cookie cutter then slide a flat tool under each cookie to lift them off the paper and transfer to the prepared cookie sheet.
+Peel off the top parchment paper sheet, cut out the dough with a cookie cutter, then slide a flat tool under each cookie to lift them off the paper and transfer them to the prepared cookie sheet.

 Bake 350°F (180°C) for 10 minutes.
 The cookies should be soft when out of the oven.
 Cool 4 minutes on the cookie sheet then gently transfer each cookie to a cooling rack.
 Use the same technique as before, sliding a flat tool (spatula/knife) under each cookie to gently transfer from cookie sheet to cooling rack.

 Cool for 10 more minutes or until it reaches room temperature before decorating.

 In a small saucepan, melt the chocolate chips with coconut oil, stirring constantly.